lynchp35/Philip_Portfolio/README.md

 The first part involves data generation, depicted in blue and yellow boxes on the left-hand side of the figure.
 Starting with an initial text prompt, we generate a video using a T2V model.
 Then, we use the generated video to produce a list of captions using BLIP-2.
 The second part involves the ensemble of three metrics, which starts with the Text Similarity Metric presented in Text Similarity, this metric calculates the similarity score between the original text prompt and the BLIP-generated captions, ranging from 0 to 1.
 Next, we use the Naturalness Metric this measures how realistic and natural an video appears.
 Lastly, Average Precision is calculated using the objects in the video based on the original prompt and the BLIP-generated captions, with a possible range of 0 to 1.

 ---
-## Project Objectives
-- [x]    Generate 35 unique videos for each T2V model based on the prompts in the file "/generated_videos/prompts.txt"
-- [x] Use BLIP to caption the frames of the generated videos in the "generated_videos/" directory
-- [x] Find a way to accurately interpret non-natural videos that are not easily comprehensible by humans
-    - [x] Assess existing methods for measuring image naturalness
-    - [x] Investigate the statistical properties of images that can impact their naturalness and aid in distinguishing non-interpretable images
-    - [x] Modify and implement inception score to evaluate the quality of generated images
-    - [x] Produce numeric data that represents videos and integrates all methodologies
-    - [x] Create a custom-build image naturalness classifier
-- [x] Caculate the IoU (Intersect over Union) and AP(Average Precision) of the frames of a video based on the original captions used to generate the videos and the BLIP generated captions using Grouning DINO (GDINO) for zero-shot object detction.
-- [X] Combine the naturalism and semantic matching metrics to create our novel metric.
-- [ ] Evaluate the accuracy of the model aganist human evaluation.
-- [ ] Increase the number of prompts used to 100.
-- [ ] Create a tool to explain areas where the generated video fails to capture the original caption.
----
 ## Project Highlights
 The study highlights the constraints of the current evaluation metrics used in the literature, identifying the need for a new evaluation metric that addresses these limitations.
 Our main contribution is a proposed evaluation metric which involves addressing two critical challenges: image naturalness and semantic matching.
 Our research demonstrates that the novel metric outperforms a commonly used metric, indicating that it is a reliable and valid evaluation tool.